Frequently Asked Questions

 We can have a chat about your thoughts regarding your problem and how it is affecting your life.

-You will receive a soothing relaxation CD which will help you relax and get you used to my voice before the first session.
+You will receive a soothing relaxation audio which will help you relax and get you used to my voice before the first session.

 The initial consultation is approximately 25 minutes.